-Keeping my eyes ahead I reply, "A hunter from Fantasia looking for a wolf; he will return to the castle."
-Turning to her I continue, "Let's ride we are about a day from Lady Lenore."
+With my eyes ahead I reply, "A hunter from Fantasia looking for a wolf; he will return to the castle."
+Turning to her I continue, "Let's ride, we are a day from Lady Lenore."

 The rising moon in the east illuminates the night as we rest.
-Sitting against a tree I listen to the flap of the owl's wings as he swoops through the woods in search for a rodent on the forest floor.
-Off in the distance a coyote's lonesome howl echoes through the night as Lara sleeps.
+I listen to the flap of the owl's wings as he swoops through the woods, searching for a rodent on the forest floor.
+Off in the distance, a coyote's lonesome howl echoes through the night as Lara sleeps.
 I imagine the sound of the falls, but it's an illusion we are too far for the sound to carry.

-As the sun starts its ascent, I saddle the horses while Lara nibbles on cheese and bread.
-I settle for a tankard of mead which she was so kind to supply.
+As the sun started its ascent, I saddle the horses while Lara nibbles on cheese and bread.
+I settle for a tankard of mead, which she was so kind to supply.
 "We should be there by noon, Lara"

-"Oh, Sire I am most eager to see Lady Lenore.
+"Oh, Sire, I am most eager to see Lady Lenore.
 I've been with her since she was but a wee lass."
-Mounting her steed we move through the thick undergrowth following a deer trail.
-The bramble pulls at Lara's cloak, but they hide the secret cave making it difficult to find.
-The heat of the sun creeps through the thick trees as we approach the outcropping I hear the sound of the falls gushing down the incline into the deep pool.
+We move through the thick undergrowth, following a deer trail.

-A dark shadow crosses her face and I swear I see a tear slide down her cheek as she whispers, "I have no other place to go.
-I must stay here or be found.
+When we arrive, Lara dismounts and steps forward, wrapping her arms around the Lady Lenore.
+A dark shadow crosses her face and I swear I see a tear touch her cheek as she whispers, "I have no other place to go.
+I must stay here.
 Don't you understand?"
-Raising her eyes to look at me she continues, "I can't, I can't go back to Black Shadow Castle."
+Raising her eyes at me, she continues, "I can't, I can't go back to Black Shadow Castle."

-Lara steps forward wrapping her arms around the Lady Lenore as her imploring eyes gaze into mine she says, "Lord Jonathan, you must help her."
+Lara, her imploring eyes gaze into mine as she says, "Lord Jonathan, you must help her."

-I stand awed by their request.
+I stand, awed by what they ask.
 If I honor it, I will place my lands and people in great jeopardy.
 My army is small compared to Darwin's.
-How can I refuse the Lady?
-Turning I move toward the outer chamber without saying word, but as I reach the entrance, I stop look upon the ladies removing my hat in sweeping fashion I say, "Your wish is my command.
+But how can I refuse the Lady?
+Turning I move toward the outer chamber without saying a word, but as I reach the entrance, I look upon the ladies, removing my hat in sweeping fashion I say, "Your wish is my command.
 It will be as I say.
 Do you understand?"

 Both ladies curtsey saying, "Yes Sire."

-With the pallor of doom permeating the cave the occupants bed down for the night not knowing what the morrow holds.
+With the pallor of doom permeating the cave, the ladies retire for the night, knowing not what the morrow holds.
 The silence echoes through the cave.
-Near the witching hour I move to saddle the horses as Lara prepares to leave she says, "My lady, you must do as Jonathan says.
-Do not leave this cave for anything."
+Near the witching hour, I move to saddle the horses as Lara prepares to leave.
+She says, "My lady, you must do as Jonathan says.
+Do not leave this cave."